 Minerals in celery

-- Potassium is important for normal functioning of muscles, nerve cells and organs like heart, kidneys and glands.
+- Potassium is important for the normal functioning of muscles, nerve cells, and organs like the heart, kidneys, and glands.

-- Manganese is an antioxidant mineral which is utilised in the production of superoxide dismutase which protects body and organs from free radicals.
+- Manganese is an antioxidant mineral that is utilized in the production of superoxide dismutase which protects the body and organs from free radicals.

 Health benefits of celery

-Celery contains a molecule called apigenin which is currently under studies for its anti-cancer properties (Nordqvist, 2017).
+Celery contains a molecule called apigenin which is currently being studied for its anti-cancer properties (Nordqvist, 2017).
 Before we go any further, you need to understand what apoptosis means.
 Apoptosis is a form of programmed cell change or cell death.
 For example, induced cell changes like cell shrinkage or changes to condensation of the cell.
-Celery seed oil has shown its ability to induce apoptosis in a timely manner, with 300µg/mL for 72 hours reaching approximately 70% apoptosis.
+The celery seed oil has shown its ability to induce apoptosis in a timely manner, with 300µg/mL for 72 hours reaching approximately 70% apoptosis.
 Moreover, a study on mammals using doses of sedanolide or phthalides which are chemicals found in celery reported reductions in tumor size and multiplicity (Patel et al, 2018).
-According to Cleveland Clinic, celery’s anti-inflammatory effects may be beneficial to diseases like cancer, heart disease and Alzheimer’s disease.
+According to Cleveland Clinic, celery’s anti-inflammatory effects may be beneficial to diseases like cancer, heart disease, and Alzheimer’s disease.